-Field Description Setup Options (provide de etails for Test and Production separately) Select the default authentication type to support all sub-BIN ranges.
-Options are: Biometric SMS OTP KBA OUTOFBAND ALL 2 This is used for the following purposes: a) to enable a card to be enrolled in this type; b) to default type of authentication during a real-time authentication session with Cardinal; c) to enrolment.
-Note: Please discuss with your Implementation Manager before implementing OOB auther Fallback authentication Select the fallback authentication type to support all sub-BIN ranges.
+Field Description Biometric SMS OTP KBA OUTOFBAND ALL2 This is used for the following purposes: a) to enable a card to be enrolled in this type; b) to use as the default type of authentication during a real-time authentication session with Cardinal; c) to support auto-enrolment.
+Note: Please discuss with your Implementation Manager before implementing OOB authentication.
+Fallback authentication Select the fallback authentication type to support all sub-BIN ranges.
 Options are: • SMS OTP • KBA • OUTOFBAND • ALL • None This is used for two purposes: a) to enable a card to be enrolled in this type; b) to use as the fallback type of authentication during a real-time authentication session with Cardinal, if the default type cannot be used for any reason.
 Biometric validation timeout The period (in seconds) you have to respond to a request for Biometric validation before the system times out 3 .
 The maximum is 900 seconds.
 This is the time from when we notify you to start authentication, up to your validation response.
 Out of Band validation timeout The period (in seconds) you have to respond to a request for Out of Band validation before the system times out.
 The maximum is 900 seconds.
 This is the time from when we notify you to start authentication, up to your validation response.
 NotifyInitiateAction endpoint The endpoint Thredd should use to send you the Biometric validation request.
 (Implemented using the (NotifyInitiateAction API.
-See Initiating a Biometric Session Note: Your endpoint (in both production and UAT) must resolve to a single or set of static IP addresses.
-OAuth and NotifyValidate IP Addresses Provide details of the IP addresses you want Thredd to allow to use the Thredd OAuth server and NotifyValidate endpoint.
+See Initiating a Biometric Session Note: Your endpoint (in both production and UAT) must resolve to a single or set of static IP addresses. oAuth and NotifyValidate IP Addresses Provide details of the IP addresses you want Thredd to allow to use the Thredd oAuth server and NotifyValidate endpoint.
 Do you need Introspection credentials?
 (Optional) Select Yes or No. If you select Yes, Thredd will generate the credentials that will be used to validate the Token.
 Enable SMS OTP auto enrolment Options are: NO- All cards must be enrolled for OTP SMS and the mobile number must be registered using either Web Services or Cards API; see Using the Card Enrolment API.
 YES - Initial Load - Thredd enrol the existing cards to the OTP SMS credential.
 Thredd use the phone number linked to the card (i.e., the phone number supplied when the card was created or updated).
+YES - Continuous - Same as Initial load, however any future cards created will also have their phone numbers automatically registered for 3D Secure in the same way.
+Note: If using Continuous auto-enrolment, this may restrict you ability to unenroll cards that have been